GoaFan77/Enhanced4XModRepo/Readme.txt

 1.87	- Added additional abilities to the Mad Vasari Vorastra Titan.
 A word of advice - Don't let it bomb out your planets. :)
 		- Increased the Spawn Chance fo the Mad Vasari Titan event.
 It can still only happen once per game.
+		- Increased the Allegiance reduction for planets the farther they are from your Capital planet.
+Increased back to 10% per jump, but still with a minimum of 50.
 		- Increases Antimodule Cruiser XP values to be more in line with other combat frigates, as they can now attack ships.
 		- Standardized capitalship level purchase costs.
 They are now set to cost 5 credits for every experience point needed to reach the next level.
 		- Removed Karnath Assault Swarm ability from Sivuskras Ruiner, as the Ruiner now serves as an antistructure cruiser directly.